Saipan, Northern Mariana Islands - Time moves with a stoic certainty in the Northern Mariana Islands.

 The islands are part of the United States now.
 They pretty much have been since World War II.

 US planes took off from Tinian, the second largest island in the Northern Mariana chain, to drop the first atomic bombs on Japan.

-Locals feel it is all they are known for - if their island home is known by outsiders at all.
+Locals feel it's all they're known for - if their island home is known by outsiders at all.

 But the people of Tinian don't want to be ghosts.
-There is a life they want to claim as their own that they feel powerless to grasp.
+There is a life they want to claim as their own that they feel powerless to.